Updated · Jul 01, 2022

 (Source: TrustRadius)

-According to women in technology stats for 2022, only 29% of women of survey participants haven't worked in companies where there was a boy's club.
-The majority of ladies that have worked in male-dominated environments have felt excluded, unsafe, and uncomfortable.
+At least according to the 2022 women in technology stats.
+Only 29% of female survey participants claim they haven’t worked in a “boys club” company.
+The majority of ladies, though, that have worked or are working in a male-dominated environment report they’ve felt excluded, unsafe, and uncomfortable.

 (Source: TechRadius)

-The majority of men in the field consider their workplaces diverse when it comes to gender.
-Only 47% of women agree to these sentiments, according to women in technology statistics for 2022.
-36% of females in tech say they haven't seen any efforts by their companies to close the gender gap.
+The majority of men in the field consider their workplaces diverse enough when it comes to gender.
+However, consulting the 2022 women in technology statistics, we’d see that only 47% of females agree with such sentiments.
+What’s more, 36% of them claim they haven't seen any efforts by their companies to close the gender gap.

 (Source: TrustRadius)

-Over half of females feel that there's very little VC funding in female-owned startups.
-Less than 2% of those companies get funding.
+Over half of females feel there's very little VC funding in female-owned startups.
+Did you know that less than 2% of those companies get financing?

-Why are women in tech statistics so important in 2022?
+So… why are women in tech statistics so crucial in 2022?

 Women’s relationship with technology has been palpable since the beginning of computing and problem-solving.
 (Maybe even before that!)